osism/testbed/README.md

 #### MySQL

-After deployment of MariaDB including HAProxy it is possible to create a test database with four tables which are filled with randomly generated data.
+After deployment of MariaDB including HAProxy it is possible to create four test databases each with four tables which are filled with randomly generated data.
 The script can be executed multiple times to generate more data.